How to Bet on the 2023 Preakness Stakes

 Preakness Stakes FAQ

 The Preakness is traditionally the second leg of the Triple Crown and held on the third Saturday in May following the Kentucky Derby.
-In 2020, the Preakness Stakes will be the third and final leg of the Triple Crown with the Belmont (June 20) and Kentucky Derby (Sept.
-5) running ahead of the race.
+The 2023 Preakness is scheduled for Saturday, March 20.

 The Preakness Stakes is now a $1.65 million stakes race.
 The winner walks away with the lion’s share of that, with the first-place prize set at $990,000.